 Learning methods and activities

 Lectures (16h), seminars (16h), tutorial exercises (16h) and dissemination of research results in a scientific report will be central activities in the course.
-The course will only be run with a minimum of five PhD candidates and a maximum of ten candidates.
+The course will only be run with a minimum of five PhD candidates and a maximum of fifteen candidates.
 The course will be organised as an intensive course comprising nine working days distributed over two weeks.

 - Laboratory work